pabloibiza/WiCC/README.md

 # Project insight

-Tool developed in Python 3.7, developed and tested under Debian distributions (Ubuntu has also been tested).
+Tool developed in Python 3.7, developed and tested under **Kali** and **Parrot OS** distributions.
-This tool is a frontend toolkit that integrates different open source tools for wireless pentesting.
+This tool is a GUI toolkit that integrates different open source tools for wireless pentesting.
 The utilised tools are the following:

 * aircrack-ng suite (including airdecap)